XPath Cheat Sheet for Web Scraping

 Axes

 Axes can be used to locate nodes relative to the current node.
-Axes allow to write XPath to parse data from complex and nested documents.
+Axes allow writing XPath to parse data from complex and nested documents.

 Example usage: //span//following::p